The best oven-baked French toast recipe, ever.

 Do I have to let my bread get stale overnight?
 No!
 You can easily “stale” bread in the oven.
 Cut the bread into cubes, then bake at 325 degrees Fahrenheit on a couple of baking sheets for about 30 minutes, stirring halfway.
 This will dry out the bread.

-What if I don’t have challah?
+What if I don’t have brioche?
 Challah makes a great French toast bread because it is denser and more eggy than “regular” sandwich bread, and has a soft crust that works well with the custard.
-But if you cannot find challah, try to find a brioche loaf.
-White sandwich bread would be the next-best substitution.
+But if you cannot find brioche or challah, white sandwich bread would be the next-best substitution.
 Avoid super crusty artisan bread.
 The crust will not soften enough.

 Do I need dark brown sugar?
 You can substitute light brown sugar instead of dark brown.
 The color will be lighter, and the flavor slightly less robust, but will still taste just as good.